colortokens/terraform-provider-xshield/docs/data-sources/asset.md

 - `id` (String) Unique identifier for this tag instance.
 Should be provided to any other endpoints accepting tagId to reference this particular tag definition.
 - `is_cloud_tag` (Boolean) Set to true if tag is mirror of cloud provider resource tag (AWS / AZURE / GCP / OCI)
-- `key` (String) Tag Name, human readable name for this tag e.g Environment
+- `key` (String) Tag Name, human readable name for this tag e.g Environment.
+Maximum length is 256 characters.
-- `value` (String) Tag Value, human readable value for this tag e.g Development
+- `value` (String) Tag Value, human readable value for this tag e.g Development.
+Maximum length is 256 characters.

 <a id="nestedatt--inbound_internet_paths"></a>